csanry/Programiz/OOP/Object-Oriented-Programming.md

 #### Encapsulation

-- We can restrict access to methods and variables.
+- We can restrict access to methods and variables using pseudo-private attributes.

+- We denote pseudo-private attributes using double underscores as the prefix i.e `__myattr`.

 - This prevents data from direct modification which is called encapsulation.

-- We denote private attributes using underscores as the prefix i.e single `_` or double `__`.
-This is by convention.
+- By convention, we represent internal attributes using a single underscore as the prefix i.e `_myattr`.

 ```python
 class Computer: